Samuel Fury Childs Daly

 Assistant Professor of African and African American Studies

-Daly’s next project is a transnational history of military desertion in Africa over the longue durée.
+Daly’s next project is a transnational history of military desertion over the longue durée.
 Moving from acts of desertion in the Kongo armies of the 17th century to the African experience in the world wars, it develops a comparative account of this under-appreciated current in African history.
-Studying desertion reveals that leaving the battlefield is often a socially productive act.
+Studying desertion reveals that leaving the battlefield is often a productive act.
 At many points in African history (and in the African diaspora), deserters founded communities, created social orders, and generated new ideas about honor and obligation.
 Understanding desertion as a social and political decision, rather than an act of individual cowardice, has larger implications for the study of warfare in Africa.

 Daly, S. F. C. “The case against Victor Banjo: Legal process and the governance of Biafra.”
 Postcolonial Conflict and the Question of Genocide: The Nigeria-Biafra War, 1967-1970, 2017, pp. 95–112.
 Scopus, doi:10.4324/9781315229294.
 Full Text